iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Strong Convexity, Equivalences and Implications.md

 5. Condition 5 gives a lower bound for how much the gradient should change given the distance from $\Vert x - y\Vert$.

 ---
+### **Strongly Convex and Smoothness Together**

+There are some results that only happens with both strong convexity and Lipschitz smoothness of the function.

+---
 ### **Proofs for Theorem 1**

 **\[Def\] <=> \[1\]**